MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 After you select what information to use to create your report and specify a location to save your report, you need to choose whether to create a basic report or an advanced report.

-We strongly recommend that you create an advanced report because an advanced report provides additional information to help you assess the compatibility of your VBA macros and add-ins with Office 365 ProPlus.
+We strongly recommend that you create an advanced report because an advanced report provides additional information to help you assess the compatibility of your VBA macros and add-ins with Microsoft 365 Apps.
 For example, in an advanced report, you get the following additional information:

 - Remediation advice, when available, for issues found in your VBA macros.
 This information is shown in a separate worksheet in the report.

 - Readiness status for add-ins.
-For example, the report might show that the software provider has a supported version of the add-in for Office 365 ProPlus.
+For example, the report might show that the software provider has a supported version of the add-in for Microsoft 365 Apps.

 The readiness status for add-ins is derived from telemetry-based computations as well as explicit support statements from ISVs.